 This consists of the game treating the person playing the game as an actual character or directly asking the player to do something.
 Perhaps the most well known examples come from Earthbound games: in the SNES game, one of the characters asks the player to enter their name.
 Later, at the end of the game, when everyone is praying for the defeat of Giygas, the player is the last person to pray for Ness and friends.
 Mother 3 also asks the player to give their name, but this time, the player is referenced in the ending as one of the few people to survive the events at the end of the game.

-In a small number of games, the player is considered an actual character; in LifeLine, the player must give audio instructions to the character on-screen as someone observing from a distant security room.
+In a small number of games, the player is conflated with another character who observes and controls the action; in LifeLine, the player must give audio instructions to the character on-screen as someone observing from a distant security room.
 In Baten Kaitos, the player is actually a spirit watching over the in-game party; characters refer to the player as a separate entity from the character they control.
+Whether this qualifies as breaking the fourth wall is debatable, as these are references to a character that represents the player, rather than the player themselves.

 In Panzer Dragoon Saga, the player is asked to input their name at the beginning of the game.
 This may seem odd, as the protagonist's name is Edge, regardless of what name is entered.
 However, the ending references the player and directly commands them to "press the button."
 In fact, the ending won't continue until the player presses any button on the Saturn controller.